anyday-payments/ANYDAY-WooCommerce/readme.txt

 With no costs and no fees for the shopper, Anyday guarantees a great shopping experience with no unpleasant surprises.

-Anyday does not wish to contribute to overconsumption.
-Therefore, shoppers must pay 25 % of the purchase at checkout.
+Shoppers must pay 10% of the purchase at checkout.
 This serves as the first installment.
-The remainder will be paid on the last banking day of the following 3 months.
+The remainder will be paid on the last banking day of the following 9 months.

 Help your customers to a better shopping experience, while increasing your average order value.